apollographql/apollo-server/docs/source/migration.md

 ## Removed integrations

 Apollo Server 2 provides built-in support for subscriptions and file uploads via the `subscriptions-transport-ws` and `graphql-upload` packages, respectively.
+It also serves GraphQL Playground from its base URL by default.

 Apollo Server 3 removes these built-in integrations, in favor of enabling users to provide their own mechanisms for these features.

-You can still enable these integrations as they exist in Apollo Server 2.
+You can reenable all of these integrations as they exist in Apollo Server 2.

 ### Subscriptions

 Apollo Server 2 provides limited, built-in support for WebSocket-based GraphQL subscriptions via the `subscriptions-transport-ws` package.
 This integration is incompatible with Apollo Server's plugin system and Apollo Studio usage reporting.

 Apollo Server 3 no longer contains this built-in integration.
-However, you can still use `subscriptions-transport-ws` for subscriptions if you depend on the existing implementation.
+However, you can still use `subscriptions-transport-ws` for subscriptions if you depend on this implementation.
 Note that as with Apollo Server 2, this integration won't work with the plugin system or Studio usage reporting.

 We hope to add more fully-integrated subscription support to Apollo Server in a future version.

 #### Reenabling subscriptions

-> **The `subscriptions-transport-ws` library is not actively maintained.** We recommend instead implementing subscriptions with the newer [`graphql-ws`](https://www.npmjs.com/package/graphql-ws) package (as described in [the subscriptions docs](../data/subscriptions/).
-But if you're already using subscriptions with Apollo Server 2, continuing to use `subscriptions-transport-ws` requires fewer changes to your code.
+> **The `subscriptions-transport-ws` library is not actively maintained.** We recommend instead implementing subscriptions with the newer [`graphql-ws`](https://www.npmjs.com/package/graphql-ws) package (as described in [the subscriptions docs](../data/subscriptions/)).
+>
+> The steps below assume you want to continue using `subscriptions-transport-ws`, which requires fewer changes to existing code.

 You cannot integrate the batteries-included `apollo-server` package with `subscriptions-transport-ws`; if you were using `apollo-server` with subscriptions, first [eject to `apollo-server-express`](FIXME link).